 Sussex Recovery College offers free educational courses about mental health and recovery which are designed to increase your knowledge and skills and promote self management.
 They also run some courses specifically for carers such as “Wellbeing Skills for Carers”.

 Mindfulness Based Cognitive Therapy (MBCT) for Carers – Free

 Two hours a week for eight weeks can change your life.
 MBCT aims to help people build their own strategies for staying well, based on skills and practices that are best taught in a group rather than in a one-to-one context.
-Starting September 2018, new courses will be offered to carers for free:
+Watch out for new courses in 2020.